A Wood Pittsg Pa

 Our museum example of an emerald green cylindrical container is in a Porter bottle form.
-The bottle is embossed in large letters ‘A WOOD’ (1st line), ‘PITTSG’ (2nd line.
-The ‘G’ is raised), and ‘PA’ (3rd line, flush right).
-The bottle was made in a two-leaf mold.
-There is a double tapered collar or mouth and there is a deep iron pontil.
+Porter is a dark brown bitter beer brewed from malt partly charred or browned by drying at a high temperature.
+The bottle is embossed in large letters, ‘A WOOD’ (1st line), ‘PITTSG’ (2nd line, the “G is raised), and ‘PA’ (3rd line, flush right).
+The bottle was made in a two-leaf mold and has a double tapered collar or mouth and a deep iron pontil.

-Soda water and beer were bottled in a limited array of bottle shapes.
-The bottles are typically round in cross-section.
-Square, rectangular, or other body shapes are almost unknown.
-Soda, beer, and ale, being carbonated had to be contained in cylindrical heavy glass bottles since such a shape is inherently stronger than other shapes.
+Soda water and beer were bottled in a limited array of bottle shapes and were typically round in cross-section.
+Square, rectangular, or other body shapes were almost unknown.
+Soda, beer, and ale being carbonated had to be contained in thick glass bottles since such a shape is inherently stronger than other shapes.
 The thick glass also helped maintain the longevity of the bottle because of extensive post-bottling handling and use since the bottles were typically re-used many times, as evidenced by extensive base and side wear seen on most examples.

 Adam and Abraham Wood were most likely brothers who were in the brewery business as early as 1845 in Pittsburgh, Pennsylvania.
 Harris’s 1847 General Business Directory of the cities of Pittsburgh & Allegheny lists Abraham Wood as a brewer at the corner of Spring and Carson while Adam Wood was listed as a brewer located at Harrison and Liberty.

-They were both born in England, Abraham about 1817, and Adam around 1812 according to the 1850 United States Federal Census which also listed them as brewers.
+They were both born in England, Adam around 1812 and Abraham around 1817 according to the 1850 United States Federal Census which also listed them as brewers.
 That same year, the two partnered as A. & A. Wood at the same Harrison and Liberty Street address as Adam Wood.
 An 1850 Fahnestock’s Pittsburgh Directory advertisement that year reads, “A. & A. Wood, Brewers of Ale, Porter & Brown Stout, and Dealer in Malt & Hops.
 Corner of Harrison and Liberty Streets, Pittsburgh, Pa.”